 Formal qualifications, whilst not essential at all practices, increase your chances of getting paid the right wage and progressing up the career ladder.
 Completing a Certificate III in Dental Assisting or the more advanced Certificate IV, which covers subjects such as radiography, practice administration and general anaesthesia, are a worthwhile investment for your career.

-National Dental Care is seeking an experienced, dynamic and highly-organised Dental Assistant to assist the team in our modern Ashfield practice on a casual basis.
+National Dental Care is seeking a dynamic and highly-organised Dental Assistant to assist the team in our modern Innaloo practice.